microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

   packed together, they should be loaded into a column/row correspondingly.

 See `Appendix A. Matrix Representation`_ for further explanation regarding these design choices.

+Since the ``Shader`` capability in SPIR-V does not allow to parameterize matrix types with non-floating-point types, a non-floating-point MxN matrix is translated into an array with M elements, with each element being a vector with N elements.

 Structs
 -------